 After registration, the asylum procedure can begin, and the first step in the asylum procedure is submitting the asylum application.
 You can apply for asylum at the Federal Office for Migration and Refugees (BAMF).
 You will be provided with an appointment either during registration or later per post.

 You are entitled to ask for a male or female interviewer for the hearing, but you need to communicate your preference when applying for asylum.
-You can also inform the BAMF employee what language the interpreter should be able to speak at your hearing.
+You can also let them know what language your interpreter must speak during the hearing and whether you prefer them to be male or female.

 After this process, you will be issued a so-called "Aufenthaltsgestattung", which is, in fact, a temporary residence permit.
 This document looks almost like the proof of arrival ("Ankunftsnachweis") which you have been issued after registration.
 This temporary residence permit shows all the relevant authorities that you may stay in Germany as your asylum application is ongoing.
 You need to always carry your "Aufenthaltsgestattung" with you since, at this stage, it is regarded as your ID card.

 Please note: If you are in a hospital or prison or in case you are still a minor and alone in Germany, you can also apply for asylum in writing.
 It's best to seek advice from a social worker or a counselling centre in advance.
-You can search for a counselling centre on the website of Pro Asyl.
+The best is to seek help from social workers at your accommodation centre or find a counselling centre on the website of Pro Asyl.

 Even if you plan to submit your asylum application personally, it often makes sense to seek help from a counselling centre in advance.
 You can find a counselling centre on the website of Pro Asyl.